dss-extensions/DSS-Python/README.md

 Recent changes
 ==============
-- 2018-02-08: First public release (OpenDSS revision 2123)
+- 2018-02-08 / version 0.9.1: First public release (OpenDSS revision 2123)
-- 2018-02-10: Experimental support for OpenDSS-PM (at the moment, a custom patch is provided for FreePascal support) and port COM interface fixes (OpenDSS revision 2134)
+- 2018-02-12 / version 0.9.2: Experimental support for OpenDSS-PM (at the moment, a custom patch is provided for FreePascal support) and port COM interface fixes (OpenDSS revision 2134)
+- 2018-02-16 / version 0.9.3: Integrate COM interface fixes from revision 2136 (`First` `Next` iteration on some elements)

 Missing features and limitations